phenotips/care-pathways/README.md

 ## Build and installation instructions
 1. Build and install PhenoTips 1.4+
-1. Build the care-pathwaysl project (mvn clean install)
+1. Build the care-pathways project (mvn clean install)
 1. Copy the resulting jars to WEB-INF/lib .
 Especially when upgrading, ensure only one version of each jar exists in WEB-INF/lib.
 1. Restart PhenoTips
 1. Import the xars resulting from the build (Administration > Import)

-## Care Pathways questionnaires
-To do

 ## Other changes
 ### Cohorts